Diego Pavia

-Diego Pavia (born February 16, 2002) is an American college football quarterback for the Vanderbilt Commodores.
-He previously played for the New Mexico Military Institute Broncos and New Mexico State Aggies.
+Diego Pavia (born February 16, 2002) is an American football quarterback.
+He began his college football career with the New Mexico Military Broncos, winning the 2021 NJCAA National Football Championship, and spent his next two seasons with the New Mexico State Aggies, where he was named the 2023 CUSA Offensive Player of the Year.
+Pavia played his final two seasons for the Vanderbilt Commodores, winning the Johnny Unitas Golden Arm Award, SN College Football Player of the Year, and SEC Offensive Player of the Year in 2025.

 Early life

-Pavia attended Volcano Vista High School in Albuquerque, New Mexico, where he completed 108 of 165 pass attempts for 1,485 yards and 14 touchdowns to five interceptions.
+Pavia was born on February 16, 2002, in Albuquerque, New Mexico.
+He was raised in a single-parent household by his mother, Antoinette Padilla, who worked as a nurse.
+Pavia attended Volcano Vista High School in Albuquerque, where he was a three-sport athlete, playing football, baseball, and wrestling, the latter of which he won a state championship in.
+Despite being offered a partial college wrestling scholarship from Nebraska, he opted to pursue football.
+In his senior season of football, Pavia led Volcano Vista to an 11–0 record, completing 108 of 165 pass attempts for 1,485 yards and 14 touchdowns to five interceptions.
 He also rushed for 464 yards and nine touchdowns.

-Pavia received no scholarship offers from any NCAA Division I school, and only two Division II schools — Western Colorado and Western New Mexico — offered him a chance to play quarterback.
+Pavia received no scholarship offers from any NCAA Division I school and only two Division II schools—Western Colorado and Western New Mexico—offered him a chance to play quarterback.
 In a 2024 ESPN story, Pavia recalled, "I just think they were scared of my height.
 People like to focus on height, weight and 40-yard dash times.
 I like to go off film.
 I move well.
 I feel like I throw the ball well.
 I feel like I run well.
 I just don't have God-given height and weight."
 He committed to play JUCO football at New Mexico Military Institute (NMMI).